 Ideally, the noise in the image should appear random, although it will increase towards the edges of primary beam-corrected images.
 A recurring ripple or grid-like pattern could be indicative of issues with an individual antenna, which may mean that additional flagging needs to be applied before images are made.
-Figure 6.3 shows three simulated images (created using simobserve in the CASA toolkit; see Section 12.2) of a $0.5 \times 0.4$ arcsecond Gaussian source as it would appear in observations with the ALMA 12-m Array in configuration-4.
+Figure 6.3 shows three simulated images (created using simobserve in the CASA toolkit; see Section 12.2) of a 0.5×0.4 arcsecond Gaussian source as it would appear in observations with the ALMA 12-m Array in configuration-4.
 The left image is an observation based on the array performing nominally.
 The centre image was made of the same measurement set after corrupting the gain amplitude of an inner antenna, while the right image was created after corrupting the gain amplitude of an outer antenna.
 Note that the spatial frequency of the noise is lower when an inner antenna is corrupted and higher when an outer antenna is corrupted.

 Additional substructures around bright sources, particularly symmetrical patterns, may be indicative of calibration errors that can be corrected using self-calibration (see Section 8.6).
 This substructure will otherwise limit the dynamical range (the ratio between the peak of the emission and the RMS noise).
-Figure 6.3 shows again three simulated and imaged datasets of a relatively compact Gaussian source of $0.06 \times 0.03$ arcsec.
+Figure 6.3 shows three simulated images of a relatively compact Gaussian source with FWHM of 0.06×0.03 arcsec.
 The left image is again based on the array performing ideally, while the center image has one antenna with corrupted amplitude gains, and the right image has one antenna with corrupted phase gains.
 Bad amplitude gains give raise to symmetrical substructures, while badly calibrated phases are visible as asymmetric structures.